ilghazaoui/kotoba-hunters/README.md

   - continuous drag / touch (mobile and desktop),
   - the selection snaps to the closest cardinal/diagonal direction,
   - when a word is found, its tiles stay highlighted (green glow) on the grid.
+- **Controls panel**:
+  - a small **gear button** in the header lets you show/hide the JLPT level and grid size pills,
+  - when the controls are visible, the gear looks “pressed” (inverted colors, similar to the hints toggle),
+  - when hidden, the panel slides closed vertically, allowing the grid to move further up and freeing space for the grid and the word list.
 - **Word list**:
   - always available via a bottom sheet tab ("Word List"),
   - shows all target words, progress (`X / Y Found`),